Joseph Damer, 1st Earl of Dorchester: Later life and legacy

-Damer's wife Lady Caroline died on 24 March 1775 at the age of 57, and he commissioned the Italian sculptor Agostino Carlini to create a magnificent tomb to her memory in the Abbey Church.
+Damer's wife Lady Caroline died on 24 March 1775 at the age of 57, and he commissioned the Italian sculptor Agostino Carlini to create a magnificent tomb to her memory in the Abbey Church at Milton Abbey.
 In politics he had been associated with his brother-in-law, Lord George Sackville, and from 1768 to 1775 with Rockingham, but upon his wife's death he spent a period in seclusion.
 In 1778 he returned to political life and took up a violent animosity against the Americans in their war of independence.

 Damer was created first Earl of Dorchester and Viscount Milton on 18 May 1792.
 His income was variously estimated at between £15,000 and £30,000 a year.
 Horace Walpole in 1774 described him as "the most arrogant and proud of men", and Wraxall wrote of him: "At his seat of Milton Abbey in Dorsetshire, where he maintained a gloomy and sequestered splendour, analogous to his character and habits, he had made immense landed purchases, which, exhausting his pecuniary means, extensive as they were, reduced him to a species of temporary distress."

 Damer died in 1798.
 He and his wife Caroline had three sons.
 The eldest, John, born in 1744, married the sculptor Anne Seymour Conway in 1767.
 She separated from him after seven years.
 Deep in debt, John Damer shot himself in 1776.
 The second son, George, born 1746, was also an MP and succeeded his father as Earl of Dorchester, but died unmarried in 1808, whereupon the title became extinct and the estate passed to his sister, Caroline.

 Damer's Park Lane mansion became known as The Dorchester.
 It was replaced by an Italianate building during the mid-19th century, but the name lives on as it is now the site of the Dorchester Hotel.